twitter/twemproxy/README.md

 Logging in nutcracker is only available when nutcracker is built with logging enabled.
 By default logs are written to stderr.
 Nutcracker can also be configured to write logs to a specific file through the -o or --output command-line argument.
 On a running nutcracker, we can turn log levels up and down by sending it SIGTTIN and SIGTTOU signals respectively and reopen log files by sending it SIGHUP signal.

+## Pipelining

+Nutcracker enables proxying multiple client connections onto one or few server connections.
+This architectural setup makes it ideal for pipelining requests and responses and hence saving on the round trip time.

+For example, if nutcracker is proxing three client connections onto a single server and we get requests - 'get key\r\n', 'set key 0 0 3\r\nval\r\n' and 'delete key\r\n' on these three connections respectively, nutcracker would try to batch these requests and send them as a single message onto the server connection as 'get key\r\nset key 0 0 3\r\nval\r\ndelete key\r\n'.

+Pipelining is the reason why nutcracker ends up doing better in terms of throughput even though it introduces an extra hop between the client and server.

 ## Deployment

 If you are deploying nutcracker in production, you might consider reading through the [recommendation document](https://github.com/twitter/twemproxy/blob/master/notes/recommendation.md) to understand the parameters you could tune in nutcracker to run it efficiently in the production environment.